Jiawei-Shen/ballc-js/README.md

 async function queryChunk(fileHandle, blockAddress ,startOffset, endOffset)
 ```

-### BAllC file samples
+### Sample BAllC file
-We also provided some BAllC samples for the test usages.
-You can download the samples [here](https://wangftp.wustl.edu/~dli/ballc/ballc/).
+We also provided some BAllC sample files (obtained from Wei Tian) for test.
+You can download the some files from [here](https://wangftp.wustl.edu/~dli/ballc/ballc/).